ChristopherElchik/Professor-Data-Analysis-Project/README.md

 This was a group project completed by Christopher Elchik, Nathan Lorenc, Brandon Troy, and Rishi Jeswani for a graduate data mining course at North Carolina State University.

-This project is a data science project that uses the [RateMyProfessors](https://www.ratemyprofessors.com/) website to scrape data on professors and their ratings, and [Gradient] to scrape data on grade distributions for each professor.
-The data is then used to cluster the professors based on their quality, difficulty, and average GPA, and identify similarities and differences of the rating distributions across colleges.
+This was a data science project that uses the [RateMyProfessors](https://www.ratemyprofessors.com/) website to scrape data on professors and their ratings, and [Gradient] to scrape data on grade distributions for each professor.
+The data was then used to cluster the professors based on their quality, difficulty, and average GPA, and identify similarities and differences of the rating distributions across colleges.

 ### Usage